-Take notes as you read and watch videos for the following links.
+Take notes as you read and watch videos for the following links for essays and videos.
 Notes should include only the most significant information, key words and ideas.

-Gather information about what makes Impressionism modern in both its choice of what to paint – the subject matter and content of the various artworks – and how it is painted – the treatment of the formal characteristics used to represent this subject.
+Gather information about what makes Impressionism modern in both its choice of what to paint – the subject matter or content of the various artworks – and how it is painted or the treatment of the formal characteristics used to represent the artwork’s subject.

 Compile information about the common features the Impressionists shared as a group and for each individual artist, compile information about what makes them individual and unique.

-When looking at the artworks, remember the ‘Becoming Modern’ essay, which discussed urban life, capitalism, and transportation and technology as resulting in introducing elements of life that were major features of modernity.
+When looking at the artworks, remember the ‘Becoming Modern’ essay, which discussed urban life, capitalism, transportation, leisure and technology as introducing elements of life that were major features of modernity.
 See what forces of modernity mentioned in these essays appear as elements or subjects within these paintings.